-With the Town of Middlesex's water source being groundwater, the following measurements of well pumping times and well levels in relationship to pump intake levels trigger entry into corresponding water restriction stages.
+Duplin County's water source is groundwater.
+The following measurements of well pumping times and well levels in relationship to pump intake levels trigger entry into corresponding water restriction stages.

 Stage Well Operating Conditions

 1 Pumping Time >10 hrs

-20% reduction in seasonal normal distance from static water level and pump intake
+20% reduction in seasonal normal distance from static water level

+and pump intake

 20% increase pumping time for same output

 2 Pumping Time >12 hrs

 40% reduction in distance from static water level and pump intake

 40% increase pumping time for same output

 3 Pumping Time >14 hrs

 60% reduction in distance from static water level and pump intake

 60% increase pumping time for same output

 4 Pumping Time >20 hrs

 80% reduction in distance from static water level and pump intake

 5 Water level at pump intake elevation